Dimensionless physical constant

 In physics, a dimensionless physical constant is a physical constant that is dimensionless, i.e. a pure number having no units attached and having a numerical value that is independent of whatever system of units may be used.

-The concept should not be confused with dimensionless numbers, that are not universally constant, and remain constant only for a particular phenomenon.
-In aerodynamics for example, if one considers one particular airfoil, the Reynolds number value of the laminar–turbulent transition is one relevant dimensionless number of the problem.
-However, it is strictly related to the particular problem: for example, it is related to the airfoil being considered and also to the type of fluid in which it moves.
+These dimensionless constants appear in many physics and engineering models.
+In fundamental physical models, sets of dimensionless physical constants characterize specific models.